 This species inhabits brushy areas adjacent to cultivated lands, particularly along streams.
 They are often associated with urban areas and can be seen in backyards and neighborhoods.
+They were first introduced to Litab in 1869.
+A valid hunting or combination license is neighborhoods.
 They were first introduced to Utah in 1869.
 A valid hunting or combination license is required to hunt this species.
-For current bag limits and season dates, see page 36.
+For current bag limits and season dates, see page 38.